-Within the above timeframes, postgraduate education at SLU is flexible and there are no ready-made programmes to be followed, although some disciplines have formalised part of the education by introducing mandatory courses.
-In general, the supervisor and the student have considerable freedom to tailor the education to individual requirements.
+Within the above timeframes, doctoral education at SLU is flexible and there are no ready-made programmes to be followed, although some disciplines have formalised part of the education by introducing mandatory courses.
+In general, the supervisor and the student have considerable freedom to tailor the programme to individual requirements.
 However, it is strongly recommended that all doctoral students participate in some basic courses to acquire general competence.

 Each candidate is entitled to supervision throughout their doctoral studies.
 Candidates should have two to three supervisors, one of whom is the principal supervisor.
 Normally, the principal supervisor raises funds for each research project.
 The candidate's supervisor is obliged to set up, in consultation with the candidate, an individual study plan (ISP), describing what they are expected to accomplish during their doctoral studies.
 Candidates will find this plan a valuable tool for managing their degree.